Trinity Episcopal Church (Staunton, Virginia): Windows

 Wippell, which later opened offices in New Jersey as Wippell-Mowbray, designed nine windows for Trinity Church between 1948 and 1970.
 Their style emulates English Gothic windows.
 The colors of the glass are bright, mainly primary colors.
 They are: the Communion and Missionary Windows in the west aisle; The Sermon on the Mount and the Jewels Triptych (3 windows) in the chancel; Archbishop Crammer in the east aisle; and the diocesan shields in the narthex.

 At the church

 The current rector is the Rev. William A. J. Heine ("AJ"), who began at Trinity Episcopal, Staunton in 2021.
 According to the church website, Fr.
 AJ is particularly interested in “Growing community, crossing borders, building bridges, and connecting people to the love of God in Jesús Christ is the source of my greatest joy and the best way I know to unleash the power of God’s love to heal the world.”

-The church has one deacon: the Rev. Shirley E. Ruedy.

 The church website lists office hours as Monday through Friday from 9:00 am to 5:00 pm, except in summer, when the office closes at 12:00 noon on Fridays.